Hey friends, today I’m sharing 7 Key Elements for Entry Table Decor Ideas that are budget friendly ideas to get your entryway ready for Spring.

 Can you tell which is real and which is faux?
 Probably not that hard to do but……

 Sometimes it’s hard to tell.
-The boxwood is the only real greenery and I’ve had it in the house since Christmas!
+The boxwood is the only natural greenery; I’ve had it in the house since Christmas!

 The answer is several months when cut in the winter months.